carlota-trigo/MasterThesis/README.md

 - stable_baselines3 ```pip install stable-baselines3 ```

 ## Structure
-There are three folders in the repo:
+There are two folders in the repo:
 - Code: contains the code used for training and evaluation.
 It also includes the policies and the tensorboard outputs.
   Regarding the policies:
   - Standing Balance with no perturbation: policies_best_model/2023_05_17_18_05_04